 Conclusion

-Training content should be accurate, relevant, and easy to consume.
-Time and labor aren’t free though, so it’s important to modify the items that will matter the most to your customers.
+Training content should be accurate, relevant and easy to consume.
+Time and labor aren’t free though, so it’s important to work on items that will matter the most to your customers.
 Thoughtful prioritization will help knock down some of the largest barriers to training adoption.